DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning

 \section{Introduction}

-Federated learning (FL) has emerged as a popular machine learning paradigm that enables training on data available on edge devices in a privacy-preserving manner~\cite{mcmahan2017communication, yang2019federated} (Fig.~\ref{fig:FedERL}a).
-Leveraging such decentralized data is especially valuable in deep learning, where larger datasets have been shown to improve model performance~\cite{amodei2016deep, simon2023more}.
-FL has been explored in many domains, including healthcare~\cite{antunes2022federated}, finance~\cite{wen2023survey} and computer vision~\cite{shenaj2023federated}.
+Federated learning (FL) has emerged as a promising distributed learning paradigm that enables model training across decentralized data sources while preserving data privacy \cite{mcmahan2017communication, yang2019federated} (Fig.~\ref{fig:methods}a).
+This paradigm is especially beneficial for deep learning, where model performance scales with data volume \cite{hestness2017deep} and privacy constraints often restrict centralized training.
+Federated learning has been explored in various domains, including healthcare \cite{antunes2022federated}, finance \cite{wen2023survey}, computer vision \cite{shenaj2023federated}, and commercial settings \cite{yang2018applied}.

-The deployment of deep neural networks, including those trained via FL, is hindered by their inherent lack of robustness.
-Prior works have shown that these models are highly vulnerable to adversarial perturbations~\cite{goodfellow2014explaining} and out-of-distribution (OOD) inputs~\cite{mintun2021interaction}.
-In edge device vision tasks, captured data is frequently affected by natural corruptions such as weather distortions and motion blur~\cite{hendrycks2019benchmarking}, leading to severe performance degradation.
-As a result, ensuring robustness to common corruptions is critical for maintaining reliable FL performance in real-world edge environments.

-However, state-of-the-art defenses against common corruptions are often incompatible with client-side resource constraints.
-In fact, FL systems exhibit a fundamental asymmetry: clients, typically mobile, are severely resource-constrained~\cite{han2015learning, chen2023efficient} while comparatively speaking, the server has unlimited resources.
-This asymmetry is felt most acutely when FL is used to \emph{train common corruption robust models while preserving data privacy}~\cite{fang2023robust}.
-This stems from two factors: 1) the burden of robust training is placed almost entirely on clients (Fig.~\ref{fig:FedERL}b) to prevent unauthorized access to local data; \emph{and} 2) robust training using the standard method of AugMix~\cite{hendrycks2019augmix} requires $3\times$ the number of FLOPs and $2.5\times$ GPU memory than clean non-robust training~\cite{vaish2024fourier}.
-This leads to $3.4\times$ and $3.2\times$ increases in time and energy consumption (Fig.~\ref{fig:time_and_energy_ratio}), respectively.
-Such demands severely hinder deployment on edge hardware, even on advanced devices such as the NVIDIA Jetson Orin Nano.
-Since clients often run multiple concurrent workloads, minimizing the cost of robust FL is critical.

-Naive alternatives such as transmitting data to the server to offload robust training or reducing the number of robust epochs on clients either compromise privacy or degrade accuracy and do not mitigate memory bottlenecks.
-Despite its practical importance, the problem of enhancing the robustness of FL models under client-side resource constraints remains unsolved.